Artist Residency “XR Fall” in Vancouver – Immersive Realities

 Partners

 The first French diplomatic delegation in Canada was received in 1928, and the embassy building in Ottawa was inaugurated in 1939.
-Since then, the cooperation and Cultural Action Service (SCAC) of the French Embassy has continuously worked to foster exchanges between the two countries in various fields, such as cultural and creative industries (which have become a major axis of cooperation), visual arts and performing arts, artist residencies, university mobility
+Since then, the cooperation and Cultural Action Service (SCAC) of the French Embassy has continuously worked to foster exchanges between the two countries in various fields, such as cultural and creative industries (which have become a major axis of cooperation), visual arts and performing arts, artist residencies, university mobility and scientific cooperation, and educational cooperation.
+In 2025, the Embassy of France in Canada created the Institut français du Canada to strengthen the cooperation.

-and scientific cooperation, and educational cooperation.
-This residency program is particularly supported by the SCAC branch based at the Consulate General of France in Vancouver, which operates throughout the consular jurisdiction, namely British Columbia, Alberta, Saskatchewan, Yukon, and the Northwest Territories.
+This residency programme is supported in particular by the Institut français du Canada’s office based at the Consulate General of France in Vancouver, which is responsible for the entire consular area, i.e. British Columbia, Alberta, Saskatchewan, the Yukon and the Northwest Territories.

 https://francecanadaculture.org/